6 reasons to reduce refined carbs (Part A)

 - It was discovered that removing the germ (which is full of fatty acids) extended flour’s shelf life indefinitely.
 This led to an obvious reduction in nutrient density and gave refined wheat the ability to spike blood sugar very fast.

 - By the 1930s, nutrients were added back into flour to replace those lost by de-germination and bran removal.
 It was called enriching he flour (with iron, folic acids, B vitamins, and so on).

-- Then things kinda got outta hand, as bleaching process started to achieve different goals (e.g crusty or soft bread).
-Bleaching or maturing flour is achieved through the addtion of chemicals like chlorine dioxide, calcium peroxide (E930 on the label), etc. Each of these agents either increases or decreases the protein and, therefore, the gluten.
+- Then things kind got out of hand, as bleaching process started to achieve different goals (e.g. crusty or soft bread).
+Bleaching or maturing flour is achieved through the addition of chemicals like chlorine dioxide, calcium peroxide (E930 on the label), etc. Each of these agents either increases or decreases the protein and, therefore, the gluten.
 This is how you get Cake Flour, Plain Flour, All-purpose Flour, and Bread Flour on your grocery store shelf.
 Each flour has a different protein percentage with cake flour being the lowest at around seven percent and bread flour the highest at around 13 percent.
 This means that modern wheat can contain new “foreign” gluten proteins that the human digestive system has not adapted to properly digesting.

 - These days milling wheat means threshing (removing the hulls), and then removing the bran (outer layer of the berry) and germ (reproductive seed) which leaves the endosperm (protective tissue around the seed).
 The endosperm is ground into the usable flour we’re all familiar with.

 Essential nutrients cannot be produced by the body and must be obtained through other means while many non-essential nutrients can be both synthesized and absorbed from food.
 Although you will find in some articles that carbs part of the essential nutrients this is not accurate, since carbohydrates are a category not a nutrient.